EU AI Act · Article 99 · Enforcement

 EU AI Act Penalties — Article 99

 The EU AI Act establishes a three-tier penalty regime under Article 99, with administrative fines that exceed even GDPR penalties.
 Member States are responsible for enforcement, with upper limits set at the EU level.
+Following the Digital Omnibus political agreement of 7 May 2026, additional protections for SMCs (Small Mid-Caps) were introduced.

 Three Tiers of Administrative Fines